All Episodes

 It can even be bags, but it's containers.

-That will be carried in surreptitiously to the hills above The Old City of Jerusalem.
+That will be carried in surreptitiously to the hills above the old city of Jerusalem.

-It will be placed in shallow holes that are scooped out of the dirt, or in the rock itself.
+It will be placed in shallow holes that are scooped out of the dirt or in the rock itself.

-The top will be taken off of the container, or could even be a sack, and it will be exposed to the sun.
+The top will be taken off of the container, or it could even be a sack, and it will be exposed to the sun.

 When it dries, because what makes gelatin gel?